 This brings us to the non-standard predicate-fact view.
 On that view, it is not even the case that we can substitute strongly hyperintensionally equivalent expressions into sentences that express grounding claims where these claims lack any psychological operator construction.
 Consider again ‘[B] grounds [M]’, where ‘[B]’ and ‘[M]’ are names for the very same fact.
 Recall that according to Jenkins, we cannot substitute one for the other, since ‘[B] grounds [B]’ is false.
 Yet the two expressions ‘[B]’ and ‘[M]’ are strongly hyperintensionally equivalent: after all, they are meant to be names for the very same fact.
 So the non-standard predicate-fact view must deny what the sentential operator view holds to be true: that we can substitute into sentences about what grounds what, strongly hyperintensionally equivalent expressions.
 While there are some options available to the defender of the non-standard predicate-fact view, here is one suggestion about truth-preserving substitutions: that in sentences of the form ‘x grounds y’, we can substitute ‘x’ for any strongly hyperintensionally equivalent expression, so long as that expression is weakly hyperintensionally distinct from ‘y’.
-That would allow us to substitute ‘[X]’ for ‘[B]’ in ‘[B] grounds [M]’ so long as [X]’ and ‘[B]’ are strongly hyperintensionally equivalent, and so long as ‘[X]’ and [M]’ are weakly hyperintensionally distinct.
+That would allow us to substitute ‘[X]’ for ‘[B]’ in ‘[B] grounds [M]’ so long as [X]’ and ‘[B]’ are strongly hyperintensionally equivalent, and so long as ‘[X]’ and ‘[M]’ are weakly hyperintensionally distinct.
 This would prevent us illicitly substituting in ‘[B]’ for ‘[M]’ yielding ‘[B] grounds [B]’, since presumably ‘[B]’ is not weakly hyperintensionally distinct from ‘[B]’.
 In this way, quasi-irreflexivity is maintained.
 Given all this, we can offer the following three principles of substitution for each of the three views.

-Standard Predicate-Fact Substitution Principle: in true sentences of the form ‘x grounds y’, where there are no psychological attitude constructions, for any ‘z’, ‘z’ can be substituted for ‘x’ (or ‘y’) whilst preserving truth, if and only if ‘z’ and ‘x’ (or ‘y’) are intensionally equivalent.
+Standard Predicate-Fact Substitution Principle: in true sentences of the form ‘x grounds y’ where there are no psychological attitude constructions, for any ‘z’, ‘z’ can be substituted for ‘x’ (or ‘y’) whilst preserving truth, if and only if ‘z’ and ‘x’ (or ‘y’) are intensionally equivalent.

 Sentential Operator Substitution Principle: in true sentences of the form ‘x because y’ where there are no psychological attitude constructions, for any ‘z’, ‘z’ can be substituted for ‘x’ (or for ‘y’) whilst preserving truth, if and only if ‘z’ and ‘x’ (or ‘y’) are strongly hyperintensionally equivalent.

-Non-standard Predicate-Fact Substitution Principle: in true sentences of the form ‘x grounds y’, where there are no psychological attitude constructions, for any ‘z’ ‘z’ can be substituted for ‘x’, whilst preserving truth, if and only if (a) ‘z’ and ‘x’ are strongly hyperintensionally equivalent and (b) ‘y’ and ‘z’ are weakly hyperintensionally distinct.
+Non-standard Predicate-Fact Substitution Principle: in true sentences of the form ‘x grounds y’ where there are no psychological attitude constructions, for any ‘z’ ‘z’ can be substituted for ‘x’, whilst preserving truth, if and only if (a) ‘z’ and ‘x’ are strongly hyperintensionally equivalent and (b) ‘y’ and ‘z’ are weakly hyperintensionally distinct.
 Mutatis mutandis, for substituting ‘z’ for ‘y’.

 Given these three principles, it follows that both the sentential operator view and the non-standard predicate-fact view require that we be able to distinguish strong from weak hyperintensions.
 (We return, in section 6, to consider whether the fact that the standard predicate-fact view does not, on account of its account of grounding, require such a distinction might be seen as an advantage of that view).
 In what follows we outline one way in which to distinguish strong from weak hyperintensions on behalf of both the sentential operator view and the non-standard predicate-fact view.